 Parts 1 and 2 – presenting features of the product and creating pie charts

-Parts 3 and 4 – making creative lists and catching audience attention on the main point
+Parts 3 and 4 – making creative lists and catching the audience’s attention on the main point

 On the next slide, attention is attached to one central point (a product / a client / what you need) and is nicely surrounded by description text.
-You can show this way the features of your “client-centric” service or product.
+You can show the features of your “client-centric” service or product this way.

 Part 5 – showing key numbers and statistics